Measuring the robustness of Gaussian processes to kernel choice: Additional details of synthetic-data experiment

-To discretize the spectral density, we follow \cref{app:spectral_density} in using $100$ frequencies evenly-spaced from $0$ to $2.$ To optimize over nearby spectral densities, we also perform constrained gradient descent with randomized initializations in the sense of \cref{app:spectral_density}.
-For extrapolation ($\xtest = 5.29$), using $25$ random seeds, we find sensitivity.
-For interpolation ($\xtest = 2.00$), even with $40$ random seeds, we fail to detect non-robustness.
+To discretize the spectral density, we follow \cref{app:spectral_density} in using $100$ frequencies evenly-spaced from $0$ to $3.5.$ To optimize over nearby spectral densities, we also perform constrained gradient descent with randomized initializations in the sense of \cref{app:spectral_density}.
+For extrapolation ($\xtest = 5.29$), using $25$ random seeds, we find non-robustness.
+For interpolation ($\xtest = 3.05$), even with $40$ random seeds, we do not find non-robustness.